 According to the latest report on Instagram engagement, video content gets the highest engagement on the platform.
 Video posts usually generate over 150 comments on average.
 So, if instead of a regular post, you can create a video, you should definitely do that.

-To make the content of your feed more diverse, share regular posts about exciting things to do in your area.
+To make the content of your feed more diverse, share regular updates about exciting things to do in your area.
 It can be a photo of something as simple as a local park or cafe.

 Such posts demonstrate to potential guests how much fun it is to visit your location.
 The appropriate ratio of your posts should be 60% of your local area vs 40% of your property and its amenities.